sasanarakkha/study-tools/pali-class/pali-class-inter.md

 It is a continuation of the Vocab Anki Deck from the [Beginner Pāli Course](https://sasanarakkha.github.io/study-tools/pali-class/pali-class.html).

-It is recommended to use [Special fields Add-on](https://sasanarakkha.github.io/study-tools/anki-decks/special-fields.html)

 [How to update Anki Decks for Pāli Class](https://sasanarakkha.github.io/study-tools/pali-class/update-anki-class.html)

 [How to removing outdated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)